Read more: Sheikh Khalifa's life and legacy remembered

-“This was through understanding and welcoming the advancement of cultural development from early on,” she tells The National.
+“This was through understanding and welcoming the advancement of cultural development from early on,” she told The National.

 “His Highness nurtured and cultivated the belief instilled by the nation’s Founding Father, Sheikh Zayed, that culture and the arts are the pillars of a nation’s progress, by supporting and establishing many of the major projects that contributed to the nation’s cultural evolution and Abu Dhabi’s rise as an artistic hub over the past two decades.”

-“The establishment of Abu Dhabi Festival, at the time when Sheikh Khalifa came into power, expanded Abu Dhabi’s contributions on the global stage (as well as) strengthening the city’s and the nation’s presence in the international conversation on creativity and innovation,” she says.
+“The establishment of Abu Dhabi Festival, at the time when Sheikh Khalifa came to power, expanded Abu Dhabi’s contributions on the global stage, strengthening the city’s and the nation’s presence in the international conversation on creativity and innovation,” she said.

 “This is in line with Sheikh Khalifa’s and the government’s vision to empower the nation across all industries to make it the most advanced in the world.”